 - If you have a generator, make sure to plug your freezer in for a time period each day to keep the temp down.
 It does not have to run 24 hrs a day on the generator, you want to give it a power up each day.
 Depending on your wattage, you can get by with 2-4 hours per day for the freezer.

 - Foods that have been above 40F for more than two hours are considered unsafe to eat by most USDA/FDA government entities (have to throw that in there 😉 )

 Sure, canning and dehydration are our best options for long-term food storage without power.
 You can also invest in freeze dried foods and kits.
-I, however, still like the convenience of making casseroles that wouldn’t can well that I can pull out of the freezer the night before a meal and have it ready to go for dinner on time without much fuss from me.
+I, however, still like the convenience ready-made meals that I can pull out at a moment’s notice.
 I love the convenience of pulling out a meal for a friend when I hear they are in need and dropping it off.
 I love having breads and muffins always ready for quick breakfasts for my kids during the summer so we don’t have to heat the kitchen.

 As I become more proficient with my dehydrating and canning, I will begin to store more meals that way.
 But I don’t want to give up my freezer for the awesome food storage it gives me on a day to day basis.
 I just know that I can never rely on it being my ONLY food storage option.
 You must have redundancies and backups!

 Join Mom with a PREP as we prepare our families for life’s emergencies, one day at a time.